cgalli/ATMOS_6910_2018/lecture11.md

 # Arrays II

 ## Evaluating results of results
 Taking results from an existing set of results by index position is a common pattern in data analysis.
 Take for example a case of determining rates of change for a variable.
 We might have a case to find the rate of change for a subset of the original data set.
 While it is possible to simply create copies of the subsetted data into new arrays, it is often not wise to do so.
-And in some cases, there may not be enough resouce on the server.
+And in some cases, there may not be enough resource on the server.

 Let's suppose we have a need to understand how frequently there are moments of when the air temperature is greater than 28 C in Salt Lake City during June.
 A certain crop must be planted only when there are at least 3 hour periods of continuous temperatures above that 28 C threshold, or so some hypothesis suggests.
-Taking the ait temperatures from the last homework assignemnt, how can we tease this out?
+Taking the air temperatures from the last homework assignment, how can we tease this out?

 ```
 import urllib2